craftcms/feed-me/docs/developers/events.md

 ### The `beforeFetchFeed` event

 Plugins can get notified before a feed's data has been fetched.
+You can also return with a response to bypass Feed Me's default fetching.

 ```php
 use verbb\feedme\events\FeedDataEvent;